zuozhenggh/learning-library/developer-library/micronaut-oci-atp/provision/provision.md

       * `atp_schema_password` - This is the schema password of the Autonmous Database Instance
       * `atp_wallet_password` - This is the wallet password of the Autonmous Database Instance
       * `atp_db_ocid` - This is the unique OCID of the Autonmous Database Instance
+      * `public_ip` - This is the public IP address from the Oracle Cloud Infrastructure address pool
       * `region` - This is the region where the instance is running

       You will need the values of these variables in the next step to configure your database.
 However, if you forget to take note of them you can retrieve them later by going to the Oracle Cloud Console and going to "Resource Manager" -> "Stacks" then click the name of your Stack then under "Jobs" select the "apply-" job that ran and under "Resources" on the left you can navigate to "Outputs" where you will find the variables again.